Blosc/bcolz/doc/reference.rst

 .. py:attribute:: shape

-    The shpe of this object.
+    The shape of this object.

 ctable methods